caiyuanhao1998/X-Gaussian/README.md

 SET DISTUTILS_USE_SDK=1 # Windows only

-# install the environment
+# install the official environment of 3DGS
 conda env create --file environment.yml conda activate x_gaussian

-# Then put our
+# Then put our rasterizer package into the diff-gaussian-rasterization
+mv cuda_rasterizer submodules/diff-gaussian-rasterization/

+# re-install the diff-gaussian-rasterization package
+cd submodules
+pip install diff-gaussian-rasterization
 ```

 &nbsp;